-Release the platen by pushing upwards on both latches, as shown.
+Release the platen by pushing upwards on one or both latches (D).
 Swing the platen forwards to reveal the upper paper tray.
 Remove any residual paper dust.

-Check that the printhead guide bars are clean.
-Check the drive belt and flexi cable for the printhead are in good condition.
-If not, carry out remedial action as described in the Technical Manual available from the manu facturer.
+Check that the printhead guide bars are clean and shiny and that the drive belt and flexi cable for the printhead are in good condition.
+If not, carry out remedial action as described in the Service Manual.